-- Pull-Out Program: Title I students receive intervention outside the core academic classroom during the regular day instructional schedule from an HQ specialist or from an HQ paraprofessional supervised by an HQ teacher.
+- Pull-Out Program: Title I students receive intervention outside the core academic classroom during the regular day instructional schedule from an appropriately certified (AC) specialist or from a AC paraprofessional supervised by an AC teacher.

-- Push-In Program: Title I students receive intervention within the classroom from the HQ teacher, HQ reading or mathematics specialist, or an HQ paraprofessional supervised by the HQ instructor.
+- Push-In Program: Title I students receive intervention within the classroom from an appropriately certified (AC) teacher, AC reading or mathematics specialist, or a AC paraprofessional supervised by an appropriately certified instructor.

-- Before/After School: Title I students receive intervention beyond the regular day instructional schedule — Before or After School, Saturday School, Intersession – from an HQ specialist or an HQ paraprofessional supervised by an HQ instructor.
+- Before/After School: Title I students receive intervention beyond the regular day instructional schedule -- Before or After School, Saturday School, Intersession – from an AC specialist or an AC paraprofessional supervised by an AC instructor.
 This is not homework help or tutoring.

-- Title I Summer School: Intervention beyond the school year for Title I students only instructed by an HQ reading or mathematics specialist or HQ teacher.
+- Title I Summer School: Intervention beyond the school year for Title I students only instructed by an AC reading or mathematics specialist or AC teacher.

 Identifying Students Most Academically at Risk for Academic Assistance and Interventions